slerman12/Help-me/4-Faith.md

-*I am really embarrassed by the first email I sent, on August 10th, but it's maybe the last formal summary I have of the second of the series of medical malpractices revolving around the benzodiazepines.*
+*I'd rather not share this and am embarrassed by the first email I sent, on August 10th, but it's maybe the last formal summary I have of the second of the series of medical malpractices revolving around the benzodiazepines.*

 *The reason I'm embaressed is because I never wanted to sue.
 I wrote this while undergoing a severe and sudden consciousness change that coincided with me getting terminated.
 It's not really in my nature to take legal action.
 As I texted to my friend who saw this email before I sent it:*